Aqua (Kingdom Hearts): Reception

 Aqua's role in Kingdom Hearts 0.2 was praised by Siliconera.
 The writer enjoyed how the game explores Aqua's vulnerability as well as her strength and sacrifice to protect her friends.
 Additionally, the writer commented that "We see that she's not some perfect heroine capable of accomplishing everything, but rather a strong woman who's willing to do what she has to for the greater good".
 Kimberly Wallace from Game Informer said Aqua was one of her favorite characters due to "her selflessness and determination to save the world, and getting some resolution to her story was satisfying".
 She also commented that she expected Aqua to play a bigger role in Kingdom Hearts III.

 Nomura was surprised by people's reaction to Aqua falling into the darkness in the E3 2018 trailer for Kingdom Hearts III and expects her role in the upcoming game to surprise the audience more.
 In a general analysis of the portrayal of the franchise's female characters, Polygon saw Aqua as possibly the strongest one due to how central is her role in Birth by Sleep when compared to weaker ones like Kairi, Naminé, or Xion.
 Her return in Kingdom Hearts III was also praised, having both her working trauma experienced during her time in the Realm of Darkness, and the goal of saving her friends who she had failed to protect 10 years earlier.

+In "A Girl Worth Fighting For: Kingdom Hearts III and the mystery of the missing heroines", Anime Feminist criticized Aqua's handling in Kingdom Hearts III as she becomes corrupted by darkness as an apparent attempt to make Sora look heroic, a common motif the series tends to when it comes to female characters.
+While Aqua still seems the strong fighter once she is returns to normal and return to Castle Oblivion to save Ventus, she is easily defeated by Vanitas reducing Aqua into helpless character who has to be saved by the cast.
+The writer from Anime Feminist further criticized Aqua's lack of role in the climax of Kingdom Hearts III as she does not have a notable role in saving Terra's heart from Xehanort or any interaction with the soul of Master Eraqus.